Critical behavior and Joule-Thomson expansion of charged AdS black holes surrounded by exotic fluid with modified Chaplygin equation of state: Conclusion

 $(ii)$ The displacement of the divergence point (vertical curve) and the zero point shifts to the right with increasing charge.
 The $\mu-r_{+}$ divergence coincides with the $T-r_{+}$ zero point, the heat capacity is negative indicates the occurrence of a cooling process.
 At low pressure, an increase in charge $Q$ and parameter $\gamma$ leads to a decrease in the inversion temperature.
 Conversely, at high pressure, an increase in charge $Q$ and parameter $\gamma$ results in an increase in the inversion temperature.\\

 $(iii)$ The parameters $\beta$ and $\gamma$ has a non-negligible effect on the ratio $\frac{T_{min}}{T_{c}}$.
-For larger $Q$, increasing the $\beta$ parameter will result in an elevation of the zero point of the ratio.
+For larger $Q$, increasing the $\beta$ parameter will result in a decrease of the zero point of the ratio.
 However, altering the $\gamma$ has no impact on the zero point of the ratio.
-We can also observe that the inversion point decreases significantly with the increase of parameters $Q$ and $M$, while the change of MCG parameters have a relatively small effect on the inversion point.
+We also observe that the parameters $Q$ and $M$ have opposite effects on the inversion poin.
+The change of MCG parameters have a relatively small effect on the inversion point.